6.1. Working with Vectors¶

 Sometimes we can observe dependent relationships, but it is often

-difficult to see the relationships.
-MATLAB has a few functions that will
+difficult to see them.
+MATLAB has a few functions that will help one

-help one test for independence and even see what the dependent
+test for independence and even see the dependent relationships.
+Tests

-function is not part of MATLAB, but described in The Column and Row Factorization.
+function is not part of MATLAB, but is described in Column and Row Factorization.

 6.1.3.
 Transpose¶

-The transpose of either a vector or matrix is the reversal of the rows for the columns.
+The transpose of either a vector or a matrix reverses the rows and columns.

 In MATLAB, the transpose operator is the apostrophe (’